Alabama Trucking Foundation

-Driving good for Alabama through outreach and scholarship.
+We’re driving good for Alabama through workforce development, scholarship and industry promotion.

 - Advancing highway safety;